Programmes in Leicester, UK

 alt

-Cambodia is a land whose national language is 'Khmer' a language which is spoken by over 13 million people and as one journeys throughout these lands one can easily see it is a language which has been heavily influenced by Sanskrit.
+Cambodia is a land whose national language is 'Khmer' a language spoken by over 13 million people and as one journeys throughout these lands one can easily see it is a language which has been heavily influenced by Sanskrit.

-Cambodian children possess the name of 'Sovann' whose meaning is 'gold' a name whose origin is 'Suvarna' a word within the language of Sanskrit whose meaning is 'gold' as in that which possesses good ( su ) quality ( varna ).
+Cambodian children possess the name of 'Sovann' meaning 'gold' a name whose origin is 'Suvarna' a word within the language of Sanskrit whose meaning is 'gold' as in that which possesses good ( su ) quality ( varna ).

-Cambodian children possess the name of 'Dara' meaning 'star' a name whose origin is 'Tara' a word within Sanskrit which is composed of the root 'Tr' meaning to 'cross' which expands as 'Tara' meaning that which 'crosses' that which is a 'star'.
+Cambodian children possess the name of 'Dara' meaning 'star' a name whose origin is 'Tara' a word within Sanskrit which is composed of the root 'Tr' meaning to 'cross' and expands as 'Tara' meaning that which 'crosses' that which is a 'star'.

 alt